djay/covidthailand/README.md

    - Pos XLS: Tests positive results (includes corrected dataless data)
    - Tests XLS: Tests conducted (includes corrected dataless data)
 - Notes:
-  - Uses case history graphs from latest PPTX
+  - Uses case history graphs from the latest PPTX
   - data seems to exclude some non-PCR tests (likely used in some proactive testing)
-  - The Test XLS data includes a number tests and results for which the date is unknown.
+  - The Test XLS data includes a number of tests and results for which the date is unknown.
 This has been redistributed into the Pos XLS and Tests XLS numbers.
 Other than this it should be the same numbers as ```Pos``` and ```Tests```.

 ### Tests by Health District